 Keep in mind that some podcasts may be above your English level.
 Choose those that are not only interesting, but that you can understand as well.
 Some good resources to find podcasts are:

-When it comes to audiobooks, you can now listen to certain genres that tend to have intermediate-level-appropriate vocabulary and grammar, such as young adult and adventure fiction:
+When it comes to English audiobooks, you may want to start with genres that have easier vocabulary and grammar, such as young adult and adventure fiction.

 - Audible, an app that is compatible with (works with) most Android devices, is dedicated to audiobooks (most paid, but some free).